Dr. Judy Morgan, DCM and the FDA

 Pseudoscience & Cherry Picking in Holistic Pet Care

-Here is where my beef with Dr. Judy Morgan (and her “holistic” colleagues) really comes into play.
+Here is where my concerns with celebrity Veterinarians such as Dr. Judy Morgan (and her “holistic” colleagues) come into play:

-She cherry picks science, denounces evidence-based medicine and nutrition information, and re-frames official statements from the FDA.
+They often denounce evidence-based medicine and nutrition information, discredit their peers, and re-frame official statements from the FDA.

 Keep in mind that Dr. Judy Morgan’s end goal is profits: she wants followers to purchase her supplements, books, and recipes.

-How is Pseudoscience and the FDA Reports on DCM Connected?
+How are Pseudoscience and the FDA Reports on DCM Connected?

 The statement reads: